MargaritaAtr/diet-planner/testing.md

 ## HTML Validation

  The label attribute was missing in option element in all forms for meal categories.
+Also there were few errors, where the closed tagds were missing.
 Once this has been corrected , all pages pass HTML Validation with some minor warnings to use h2-h6 elements.

 ![Alt text](/docs/validation-images/errors-edit-meal.png)